-- 1/2 cup (109 g) vegetable oil
+- ½ cup (109 g) vegetable oil

-- 2 large or extra large eggs, room temperature
+- 2 large eggs, room temperature

-- 3/4 cup (173 g) sour cream
+- ¾ cup (173 g) sour cream

-- 1/2 cup (123 g) buttermilk
+- ½ cup (123 g) buttermilk, room temperature

-- 1/2 cup (119 g) prepared coffee
+- ½ cup (119 g) freshly brewed hot coffee

 - 12 ounces (340 g) cream cheese, softened

-- 1/4 cup (50 g) granulated sugar
+- ¼ cup (50 g) granulated sugar

-- 1 teaspoon McCormick vanilla extract
+- 1 teaspoon vanilla extract

-In a large bowl, whisk together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
+- In a large bowl, whisk together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
 Set aside.

-Pour the wet ingredients into the dry ingredients and stir to combine.
+- Pour the wet ingredients into the dry ingredients and stir to combine.
 Add the coffee, and whisk until the batter is completely combined.
 Set aside.

-Pour the remaining half of the chocolate batter evenly on top.
+- Pour the remaining half of the chocolate batter evenly on top.

-Bake for 55-60 minutes or until a toothpick inserted into the cake comes out mostly clean.
+- Bake for 55-60 minutes or until a toothpick inserted into the cake comes out mostly clean.
 (I like to use a long skewer here so that I can test the cake below the cream cheese.)